FREE Case Review (866) 588-0600

 Datascope Models affected by the field correction action include CS100i, CS100, and CS300, which were manufactured from July 1, 2003 to June 16, 2017.

-The recall also applies to any System 98 or System 98XT IABP that was converted to a CS100i or CS300 IABP, according to the FDA Safety Alert [1].
+According to the FDA Safety Alert, the recall also applies to any System 98 or System 98XT IABP that was converted to a CS100i or CS300 IABP.
+[1]

 At least one patient death due to a false blood detection alarm has been reported.
-Patients receiving IABP therapy are in critical condition and sudden interruption of therapy could result in failure to initiate therapy.
+Patients receiving IABP therapy are in critical condition and sudden interruption of therapy could fail to initiate therapy.

 Related article: Intra-Aortic Balloon Pump Catheter Recall Lawsuit